haipinglu/ScalableML/Lab 3 - Scalable Logistic Regression.md

 ## Introduction

-In this lab, we will explore the performance of Logistic Regression on the datasets we already used in the Notebook for Decision Trees for Classification, [Lab 3](https://github.com/haipinglu/ScalableML/blob/master/Lab%203%20-%20Scalable%20Decision%20trees.md).
+**Dependencies.** For this lab, we need to install the ``matplotlib`` and `pandas` packages.
+Make sure you install the packages in the environment **myspark**

+Before you continue, open a new terminal in [ShARC](https://docs.hpc.shef.ac.uk/en/latest/hpc/index.html), use the `rse-com6012` queue with four nodes, and activate the **myspark** environment

+`module load apps/java/jdk1.8.0_102/binary`

+`module load apps/python/conda`

+`source activate myspark`

+You can now use pip to install the packages using

+`pip install matplotlib pandas`

+**You only need to install matplotlib and pandas in your environment once.**

+The dataset that we will use is from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php), where UCI stands for University of California Irvine.
+The UCI repository is and has been a valuable resource in Machine Learning.
+It contains datasets for classification, regression, clustering and several other machine learning problems.
+These datasets are open source and they have been uploaded by contributors of many research articles.

+The particular dataset that we will use wil be referred to is the [Spambase Dataset](http://archive.ics.uci.edu/ml/datasets/Spambase).
+A detailed description is in the previous link.
+The dataset contains 57 features related to word frequency, character frequency, and others related to capital letters.
+The description of the features and labels in the dataset is available [here](http://archive.ics.uci.edu/ml/machine-learning-databases/spambase/spambase.names).
+The output label indicated whether an email was considered 'ham' or 'spam', so it is a binary label.

-Before we work on Logistic Regression, though, let us briefly look at the different filestore systems available in ShARC and different Spark configurations that are necessary to develop a well performing Spark job.
+Before we work on Logistic Regression, though, let us briefly look at the different file storage systems available in ShARC and different Spark configurations that are necessary to develop a well performing Spark job.

 ## 1. Data storage in ShARC and Spark configuration